deekayen/ansible-role-splunk-enterprise/README.md

 * spl_mn - Manager node server
 * spl_sh - Members of search head cluster
 * spl_shd - Search head deployer server

+#### Master Playbook
+To run all set of playbooks you need to set up spl_deploy correctly.
+In this file you determine most of variables and select which playbooks you need to run.
+Example spl_deploy.yml file contain all playbooks but you can delete some if you understand that you don't need it.

+#### List of playbooks